-15C Program Summary Project Area Types Transit Oriented Development (TOD) Project Area Integrated Connectivity Project (ICP) Project Area Rural Innovation Project Area (RIPA) Transit Requirements (All Project Areas) §102 - MUST include Qualifying Transit - Qualifying Transit includes various forms of Rail Service, Bus Service and Flexible Transit Service All Project Areas MUST also include a Transit Station/Stop, served by at least one Qualifying Transit line departing two or more times during Peak Hours (unless it is Flexible Transit Service).
-Note: ICP/RIPA projects that propose addition of High Quality Transit will remain eligible as an ICP/RIPA.
-Project Area Specific Transit Requirements §102 MUST be served by High Quality Transit Headway frequency of 15 minutes or less during Peak Hours Must operate on a railway or be a Bus Rapid Transit (BRT) service that either fully or partially operates on a dedicated bus-only lanes CANNOT be served by High Quality Transit CANNOT be served by High Quality Transit MUST be located within a Rural Area Required AHSC Funded Components §102 & §103 At least fifty (50) percent of AHSC Program funds MUST be used for Affordable Housing (which includes Affordable Housing Developments or Housing Related Infrastructure) AND At least one other type of Eligible Capital Project or Program Cost At least fifty (50) percent of MUST be used for Afforda Affordable Housing Deverong Related Infrastructure) AHSC Program funds MU Transportation Infrastructure Housing (which includes A Developments or Housing) Able Housing (which includes blopments or Housing ST be used for Sustainable cture AND Affordable Affordable Housing Eligible Capital Projects or Program Costs §103 Affordable Housing Developments (AHD) Housing Related Infrastructure (HRI) Sustainable Transportation Infrastructure (STI) Transportation-Related Amenities (TRA) Programs (PGM) Affordable Housing Development Requirements §103 Affordable Housing Developments may be: New construction Acquisition and Substantial Rehabilitation including preservation of affordable housing at-risk residential structures to residential dwelling units Funds Available Target 35 percent of available funds to TOD Project Areas Target 45 percent of available funds to ICP Project Areas Target 10 percent of available funds to RIPAs §108 Target a project from a Federally Recognized Indian Tribe, an eligible entity having co-ownership with a Federally Recognized Indian Tribe, or an eligible entity established by a Federally Recognized Indian Tribe to undertake Tribal housing projects Project Awards §104 All Project Area Types are subject to the following minimum and maximum award amounts: Maximum: \$30 Million Minimum: \$1 Million Statutory Funding Set-asides §108 • 50 percent of the AHSC Program expenditures shall be for Affordable Housing (Health & Safety Code § 39719(a)(1)(C)) • 50 percent of AHSC Program expenditures shall be for projects benefitting Disadvantaged Communities (Public Resources Code § 75214) Note: A single project can address both set-asides above, and are not mutually exclusive.
+Transit-Oriented Development (TOD) Integrated Connectivity Pural Innovation Project Project Area Types Project Area Integrated Connectivity Project (ICP) Project Area Rural Innovation Project Area (RIPA) Transit Requirements (All Project Areas) §102 MUST include Qualifying Transit Qualifying Transit includes variou Service.
+All Project Areas MUST also include Transit line departing two or more Service).
+This level of service must between January 2020 and the time Note: ICP/RIPA projects that propose additional property includes the propose additional projects that projects the projects that projects that projects the projects that projects t is forms of Rail Service, Bus Se de a Transit Station/Stop, serve times during Peak Hours (unles thave been publicly posted by the e of application. rvice and Flexible Transit d by at least one Qualifying s it is Flexible Transit ne provider at some point , , , , Project Area Specific Transit Requirements §102 MUST be served by High Quality Transit Headway frequency of 15 minutes or less during Peak Hours Must operate on a railway or be a Bus Rapid Transit (BRT) service that either fully or partially operates on a dedicated bus-only lane CANNOT be served by High Quality Transit CANNOT be served by High Quality Transit MUST be located within a Rural Area Required AHSC Funded Components §102 & §103 At least fifty (50) percent of AHSC Program funds MUST be used for Affordable Housing (which includes Affordable Housing Developments or Housing Related Infrastructure) AND At least one other type of Eligible Capital Project or Program Cost At least fifty (50) percent of AHSC Program funds MUST be used for Affordable Housing (which includes Affordable Housing Developments or Housing Related Infrastructure) AHSC Program funds MUST be used for Sustainable Transportation Infrastructure AND Affordable Housing (which includes Affordable Housing Developments or Housing Related Infrastructure) Eligible Capital Projects or Program Costs §103 Affordable Housing Developments (AHD) Housing Related Infrastructure (HRI) Sustainable Transportation Infrastructure (STI) Transportation-Related Amenities (TRA) Programs (PGM) Affordable Housing Development Requirements §103 Affordable Housing Developments may New construction Acquisition and Substantial Reha Conversion of one or more nonres abilitation including preservation sidential structures to residential Funds Available Target 35 percent of available funds to TOD Project Areas Target 35 percent of available funds to ICP Project Areas Target 10 percent of available funds to RIPAs §108 Target a project from a Federally Recognized Native American Tribe, an eligible entity having co- ownership with a Federally Recognized Native American Tribe, or an eligible entity established by a Federally Recognized Native American Tribe to undertake Tribal housing projects Project Awards §104 All Project Area Types are subject to the following minimum and maximum award amounts: Maximum: \$30 Million Minimum: \$1 Million Statutory Funding Set-asides §108 50 percent of the AHSC Program of Code § 39719(a)(1)(C)) 50 percent of AHSC Program expendence of the Community of t enditures shall be for projects loc unities (Public Resources Code eated within and providing § 75214) Note.
+A single project can address b our ser-asides above allu ser-asides are not mutually exclusive.